-Three 2-person rooms and two 4-person rooms (one 160 cm bed and a 90 cm wide bunk) in an older apartment house on the farm that was built just after the middle of the last century and renovated in 2015.
+Three 2-person rooms and two 4-person rooms (one 160 cm wide bed and a 90 cm wide bunk) in the old residence on the farm that was built just after the middle of the last century and renovated in 2015.
 There are two shared bathrooms, a comfortable lounge area with a TV, a well-equipped shared kitchen and a wonderful patio with garden furniture, a gas barbecue and a hot tub.

-Breakfast is included in the price of accommodation.
-Otherwise, guests provide their own meals.
-The closest supermarket is in the village of Varmahlíð (5 km / 3 mi) where you’ll also find a restaurant at Hotel Varmahlíð, open from 15 May to 15 September.
+Breakfast is included in the price of accommodation, other than that, guests provide their own meals.
+The closest supermarket is in the village of Varmahlíð (5 km / 3 mi) where you’ll also find a restaurant at Hotel Varmahlíð, open from May 15th to September 15th.

 Services and recreation

 Syðra-Skörðugil runs a horse rental all year round and addtionally offers longer horse riding tours and horse shows.
 The area has many hiking trails, excellent birdwatching opportunities, river rafting, museums, and historical sites.
 Many possibilities for day trips by car around the region.
 The nearest swimming pool is in Varmahlíð (5 km / 3 mi) and the village also has a tourist information centre.
 The nearest town with shops, restaurants, a swimming pool, golf course and various general services is Sauðárkrókur (21 km / 13 mi).